Assistant Professor of Clinical Trials

 - Nottingham Clinical Trials Unit

-- £35550 to £47722 per annum, depending on skills and experience.
+- £36261 to £48677 per annum (pro-rata if applicable) depending on skills and experience.
 Salary progression beyond this scale is subject to performance.

-This is an exciting opportunity for a high calibre researcher with a strong national reputation in clinical trial research to join an expanding team within the Nottingham Clinical Trials Unit (NCTU).
-This post is one of two new Assistant Professor posts funded as part of substantial investment by the University of Nottingham and the Nottingham University Hospitals NHS Trust in the NCTU and the new NIHR Biomedical Research Centre in Nottingham.
-This post offers an exciting opportunity for the successful candidate to play a key role in establishing the NCTU and Nottingham an international centre of excellence in clinical trials and translational research.
+The Nottingham Clinical Trials Unit (NCTU) is seeking to recruit a high calibre researcher with a strong national reputation in clinical trials research.
+The post is funded as part of substantial investment by the University of Nottingham and the Nottingham University Hospitals NHS Trust in the NCTU and the Nottingham-NIHR Biomedical Research Centre (BRC).
+The post offers an exciting opportunity for the successful candidate to play a key role establishing the NCTU and Nottingham as an international centre of excellence in clinical trials research.

 The successful candidate is expected to have a growing research record and reputation, proven expertise in clinical trial research, and a record in securing grant funding.
 The post holder will be part of a multidisciplinary NCTU project development team that supports chief investigators in identifying pathways to take ideas from early stages through to definitive trial protocols, and preparing high quality grant applications to do this.
 Over time, s/he will be expected to develop a portfolio of trial methodology-related research.